 Art is a powerful tool for social impact and can support activism, resistance, representation, dialogue, and community building.

 In Voice of Witness books, each oral history is accompanied by a portrait illustration of the narrator.
-These visual depictions foster further connection with the narrator and their stories.
+These visual depictions foster further connections with the narrators and their stories.

 Lacy Hale was born in southeastern Kentucky and knew the age of five that she wanted to be an artist.
 After attending the Pratt Institute of Art in Brooklyn, NY, she returned to southeastern Kentucky to pursue her artistic career with a focus on fine art, murals, and printmaking.
 Lacy received the Eastern Kentucky Artist Impact Award in 2018 and the Appalachian Artist of the Year award in 2021 and 2022.